Richard Hale is a tattoo enthusiast who studies and researches tattoo symbolism, meanings, and history.

 For many of us, death is a scary thought.
-As we age, it gets bigger, closer, and scarier.
-When we are young, it rarely crosses our minds, but as we enter the last stages of our lives, it may become a thought that lingers nearly all the time.
+As we age, it gets bigger, closer, and more real.
+When we are young, it rarely crosses our minds, but as we enter the last stage of our lives, it may become a thought that lingers nearly all the time.
 While many fear this final moment, some embrace it.
 These people are satisfied and anticipate the afterlife.

 The History of the Coffin Symbol

 Since 1380, the word coffin has been used to refer to any box in which the dead are buried.
 A coffin is a tapered hexagonal or octagonal in shape, while a casket is a rectangular box.
 They usually have lids that open, either by lifting or on a hinge.
 These vessels for the dead are probably somewhat more meaningful to those from cultures who bury their dead (as opposed to cremating).
 The coffin has also been a longtime symbol of vampires, who are said to sleep inside them to hide from the sun.

 Design Options for Your Coffin Tattoo

 Anything that is associated with death can be linked within coffin tattoos, including:

 - The names or birth and death dates of loved ones

 Although many coffin tattoo designs are done in dark colors, some are very bright For example, the coffin-and-candle tattoo above is very colorful and has a lit candle placed inside the coffin.
 Coffin tattoos are perfect for someone looking for a Gothic design.
 Vampires, spiders, spider webs, or bats can all be incorporated.

 Coffin tattoos can also serve as memorials.
 In such cases, someone may have a beautiful coffin designed with roses and vines.
 They can also have inspirational words included on banners.
 Some examples of this would be "mortality," "perseverance," "live forever," or "never die."

 What Does a Coffin Tattoo Mean or Represent?